On the database settings dialog, you can configure various database-related settings.

 On this tab page you can specify general things like the name of the database and a description.
 Additionally, you can set various defaults like a default user name for new entries (created in this database).

-On this page you can specify various encryption-related settings.
-Only change this settings when you really know what you are doing.
+On this page you can specify various settings related to encryption.
+Only change these settings if you really know what you are doing.

-KeePass has a link button on this page to compute the number of key transformations your computer can do in 1 second.
-If you for example only want to wait 0.5 seconds, half the number resulted from the benchmark.
+KeePass has a button on this page to compute the number of key transformations that your computer can do in 1 second.
+If you for instance only want to wait 0.5 seconds, half the number resulted from the benchmark.